 1. Characters

-Ideally, it would be best to consider mentioning your characters somewhere in your synopsis.
+Ideally, you should mention the main characters somewhere in your synopsis.
 It helps readers get a feel for them.
-Keep in mind that both the protagonist and antagonist play an integral role in the story.
+Remember that the protagonist and antagonist play an integral role in the story.

 2. Conflict

-The conflict occurs when the main character wants something very badly.
+The conflict occurs when the main character wants something.
 For the characters to achieve the goal, the characters must overcome obstacles.
-Ensure to include a brief description of each block and the central conflict in your synopsis.
+Describe each block and the central conflict in your synopsis.

 Writing a synopsis isn’t tricky.
 All you need is some time and patience.
 Here are ten steps to help you write an excellent summary:

 Choosing a genre is the most crucial step.
-Once you know what kind of books you want to write, you can start looking at different genres.
+You can look at different genres once you know what books you want to write.

 After choosing a genre:

-- Try not to limit yourself by overthinking the title.
+2. Try not to limit yourself by overthinking the title

 You might be surprised at where you find ideas for your synopsis.
 Look through old novels, magazines, newspapers, and even websites.

-After you have a few ideas, create a basic outline of your plot.
+After you have a few ideas, create a basic plot outline.
 Think about how the story begins, ends, and moves between events.

-Now that you have an idea of your plot’s overall structure add more detail.
-Include everything from setting to characters.
+Now that you know your plot’s overall structure add more detail.
+Include everything from the setting to the characters.

-Now that you have a rough idea of the plot, you can outline specific scenes.
+Now that you have a rough plot idea, you can outline specific scenes.
 Each scene should follow the same format as the previous ones.

 As you go along, fill in any gaps in your outline.
 You don’t necessarily have to use every word in your strategy; however, you should ensure that each sentence flows logically.